Aduneer/Aduneer/README.md

 # Hey 👋

-Curious about computers and how things work. \
+Curious about computers and how things work.

 I like building things, breaking things, and figuring out why they broke.

-Currently exploring **C++, Python, data, AI, systems, and OS stuff**. \
+Currently exploring **Go, C++, Python, data, AI, systems, and OS stuff**.

-No particular niche yet.
-Just learning, tinkering, and experimenting.
+No fixed niche.
+I mostly follow whatever rabbit hole looks interesting.

-Most things here are works in progress.
+Most things here are experiments, tools, or attempts to understand something a little better.

 ---